trojan-gfw/trojan/docs/protocol.md

     o  DST.PORT desired destination port in network octet order
 ```

-More information about `SOCKS5` requests can be found [here](https://tools.ietf.org/html/rfc1928).
+More information on `SOCKS5` requests can be found [here](https://tools.ietf.org/html/rfc1928).

-**Note that `UDP ASSOCIATE` is not implemented in current version of trojan.
-The `CMD` field is reserved for future implementation if demanded.**
+**Note that a `UDP ASSOCIATE` has not been implemented in version 0.1.0.
+The `CMD` field may be extended in future implementation (if needed).**

-When the server receives the first data packet, it looks for the two `CRLF`s; then, it extracts the hashed password and Trojan Request to check the validity (password is correct and Trojan Request is well-formed).
-If any steps of the procedure fail, the protocol is considered "other protocols" which will be explained in the next section.
-Note that in the first packet, there is already payload appended to avoid length pattern detection and to reduce number of packets to be sent.
+When the server receives the first data packet, it unwraps the TLS packet and looks for the two `CRLF`s.
+Then it checks if the hashed password is correct and the Trojan Request is valid.On failure at any step, the protocol is considered "other protocols" (see next section).
+Note that the first packet will have payload (ApplicationData) appened.
+This avoids length pattern detection and may reduce the number of packets to be sent.

 If the request is valid, the trojan server connects to the endpoint indicated by the `DST.ADDR` and `DST.PORT` field and opens a direct tunnel between the endpoint and trojan client.

-(Trojan client is simply a `SOCKS5`-Trojan Protocol converter.
+(Trojan client is simply a Trojan Protocol-`SOCKS5` converter.
 There is no detail worth illustrating.)

 ## Other Protocols